 Net net, beer was honoured at Barney’s in the disco era.
 The range of beers today is much greater, for styles as well as source given the thousands of breweries nation-wide, but that doesn’t mean beer fans didn’t have excellent choices then, too.
-The Barney’s mens shows they did.
+The Barney’s menu shows that they did.

 N.B.
-Thanks to Tim Holt, editor of the journal Brewery History ,who indirectly suggested the theme of this post to me.
+Thanks to Tim Holt, editor of the journal Brewery History, who indirectly suggested the theme of this post.

 Note re images: the images above were obtained from the sources identified and linked in the text.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.